 “Trying to manage a project without project management is like trying to play a football game without a game plan’’ – Katherine Tate

-Every now and then, we hear about projects being successfully completed and some failing miserably.
-A number of factors can be blamed for the failures – lack of leadership, improper management, ineffective communication etc. These failures generally happen because of the knowledge gap in understanding the nuances of project management.
+Now, what is project management?
+Is it a tool or a person?
+Project management is a practice.
+There are a number of factors that can be blamed for the failures of a project – lack of leadership, improper management, ineffective communication etc. These failures generally happen because of the knowledge gap in understanding the nuances of project management.

-What is Project Management?
+What is project management?

 Project management involves planning and organization of a company’s resources to move a specific task, event or duty towards completion.
 It is a discipline of using established principles and procedures for accomplishing goals.